SGD Through the Lens of Kolmogorov Complexity: Convergence guarantees for SGD

 \end{itemize}

 \paragraph{Assumptions} In our analysis we consider $t$ epochs of the SGD algorithm, where we bound $t$ later.
-Let us state the assumptions we make (we discuss ways to further alleviate these assumptions in Section~\ref{sec: weakening assumptions}):
+Let us state the assumptions we make (later we discuss ways to further alleviate these assumptions).